dialectlabs/docs/docs/alerts/index.md

 # Alerts

 :::info  Inbox Now Available!
-Our latest update introduces the [Inbox](./integrate-inbox/inbox.md) feature, allowing users to receive notifications from multiple applications in a single feed.
+Our latest update introduces the [Unified Inbox](./integrate-inbox/unified-inbox.md) feature, allowing users to receive notifications from multiple applications in a single feed.
 This brings a more streamlined experience for your users and enables wallet applications to show cross-app notifications.
 :::

 **Get your users the notifications they need, when they need them.** Dialect Alerts is a notification infrastructure that powers messaging for over 30 of the most-loved apps and wallets across Solana, EVM, and Aptos.